 In our mobile-focused world, syncing and sharing our files can feel like second nature: hit save on your local computer, upload to the cloud, and then download to keep working on a laptop or mobile phone.
-Apps like Dropbox and Google Drive have transformed day-to-day productivity—and with remote work a normal part of life, we expect full access to all our files, any time and on any device.
+Apps like Dropbox and Google Drive have transformed day-to-day productivity—and with remote work a normal part of life, we expect full access to all our files, at any time and on any device.

 But problems inevitably arise—and apps don’t always work as intended.
 Some employees use one tool with one set of collaborative controls.
 Other employees use another tool with heightened security requirements and different editing functions.
 On good days, this arrangement is simply confusing; on bad days, it can pose significant security risks to your business and your employees.

 This situation was exceedingly common—even before the COVID-19 pandemic, which accelerated the pivot toward remote work.
 According to McAfee’s 2020 Cloud Adoption & Risk Report, more than 80% of workers said they relied on regular access to cloud-based file sync and share services.
 But they had to navigate an average of three different platforms, all while 10% of cloud-based business documents were accidentally shared outside a company.
 Of those, another 10% contained sensitive or confidential business data, putting the integrity of entire networks and companies at risk.

 Consider this situation: a law firm allows employees to sync and share files so they can work on them at home.
 Since legal files are typically sensitive, a free consumer file share solution simply won’t provide the security features needed to keep the documents protected.
 But without the proper knowledge or budget to implement a secure solution, everyone muddles through—either not enjoying the complicated access often required of more secure file sharing systems or surreptitiously using a free app that everyone knows isn’t safe.